splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 * Auto Top-up - select level of access/ability to Auto top-up feature (View, Edit, All selected)
 * Auto top-up plans - select level of access/ability to plans(View, Edit, All selected)
 * Limitation type - select level of access/ability to limitations(View, Edit, All selected)
-* Max number of top-up per month - select the level of access/ability to maximum allowed top ups per month(View, Edit, All selected)
+* Max number of top-up per month - select the level of access/ability to the maximum allowed top-ups per month(View, Edit, All selected)

 2. Manual Top-up settings
-These are permissions and actions for customer to create top-ups manually and how they can interact
+These are permissions and actions for customers to create top-ups manually and how they can interact

 * Enable - allow/deny the ability to make manual top-ups
 * Crate finance document - which type of documents to create for the applied/requested top-up.
-* Pay before top-up -  select whether the customer has to pay for the top up before the data can be used or not.
+* Pay before top-up -  select whether the customer has to pay for the top-up before the data can be used or not.

 ![cap15.png](cap15.png)

-When customer access their portal, top-up options can be accessed by clicking on _Services → Top Up_, where  options _for automatic and/or manuall top up_ will be available.
+When customers access their portal, top-up options can be accessed by clicking on _Services → Top Up_, where options _for automatic and/or manual top up_ will be available.

 In _Manual Top-up's_ customers simply choose a plan and add a top-up.